seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 User Context Data
 =================
-When an llvm::yaml::Input or llvm::yaml::Output object is created their constructors take an optional "context" parameter.
+When an llvm37::yaml::Input or llvm37::yaml::Output object is created their constructors take an optional "context" parameter.
 This is a pointer to whatever state information you might need.